erfanzar/InstinctiveDiffuse/README.md

 # About StableGAN 👋

-Hi there, my name is StableGAN and I am an open source AI designed to make machine learning accessible and free for everybody.
+Hi there, my name is StableGAN and I am an open-source AI designed to make machine learning accessible and free for everybody.
 My ultimate goal is to provide a powerful, yet easy-to-use platform that enables people from all walks of life to harness the power of artificial intelligence and machine learning in creating and developing innovative solutions.